TechDocsStudio/biel-docs/docs/installation/gatsby.md

     Replace `<YOUR_PROJECT_ID>` with your project's ID from the [Biel.ai dashboard](../quickstart.md#2-create-a-project).

 1. Start your Gatsby app by running `gatsby develop` in your terminal.
-Once it compiles successfully, verify that the feedback button appears and functions correctly on your site.
+Once it compiles successfully, verify that the chatbot  appears and functions correctly on your site.

 ## Next steps